gumaerc-testorg/6.852j-fall-2009/content/pages/syllabus.md

 This monograph presents a basic modeling framework, Timed I/O Automata (TIOA), for describing and analyzing distributed algorithms.

 In addition, some research papers that are not covered in the textbook will be covered in class and on problem sets.
-These papers are listed in the [Readings]({{< baseurl >}}/pages/readings) as supplementary readings.
+These papers are listed in the {{% resource_link 9419cc1a-8cb6-0caa-1994-57fe90cae803 "Readings" %}} as supplementary readings.

 Course Requirements
 -------------------